sajid-sudo/Cab-Management-System-Salesforce-Project/Cab Management System SalesForce-Project/Cab-Management-System---SalesForce-Project-master/README.md

 Anyway, the project is very basic and does what it is intereded to do without any kind of problem(s).

 Btw, there's a login functionality and password reset functionality, which is done via apex class.
-Look for it in the code itself ;)
+Look for it in the code itself ;

-#Notes

-Special thanks to our trainer `Mr. Shiv Shankar` for his help in writing some of these triggers and classes.

-The website's layout was ripped off of a template designed by `W3layouts`.
-You can find it [HERE](https://w3layouts.com/city-taxi-taxi-services-mobile-website-template/).

-I had to keep all the CSS, JS and jQuery in the VisualForce pages because it wasn't accepting the external file for some reason.